Asteski/WinMac/README.md

 StartAllBack enhances the functionality of the Windows Taskbar by introducing features inspired by earlier versions of Windows, such as Windows 7 and Windows 10.
 It brings back familiar elements like colored title bars and customizable Start buttons.

-Additionally, StartAllBack offers options for customizing the appearance and behavior of the Taskbar to suit individual user preferences, including taskbar size, position, dynamic transparency, start menu orb and tasks alignment and tray icons spacing.
+Additionally, StartAllBack offers options for customizing the appearance and behavior of the Taskbar to suit individual user preferences, including taskbar size, position, dynamic transparency, tasks alignment and tray icons spacing.

-Stahky allows to create shortcuts for taskbar, that show custom context menus which can include settings and control panel shortcuts, website shortcuts and any other files and folders.
+Stahky allows to create shortcuts for taskbar, that show custom context menus which can include settings and control panel shortcuts, website shortcuts or any other files and folders.

 - **Enhanced Explorer**

-StartAllBack extends its enhancements beyond the Taskbar to the Windows Explorer, providing users with a more streamlined and efficient file browsing experience, by bringing back older versions of Explorer from Windows 7 or Windows 10.
+StartAllBack extends its enhancements beyond the Taskbar with the Windows Explorer, providing users with more streamlined and efficient file browsing experience, by bringing back older versions of Explorer from Windows 7 or Windows 10.

 Tools introduce features such as ribbons, tabs, customizable toolbar buttons, enhanced file previews, and improved navigation options.
 With StartAllBack and PowerToys, you can personalize your Explorer interface to better suit your workflow and access files and folders more efficiently.